This sixth installment of a 7-part series about Domestic Partnership Agreements discusses financial disclosures and

-- All deeds evidencing ownership in property held during the last 3 years.
+- Deeds evidencing ownership in property held during the last 3 years.

-- All promissory notes or other documents evidencing money owed in the last 24 months.
+- Promissory notes or other documents evidencing money owed in the last 24 months.

-- All leases for property on which the party is receiving or has received payments in the last 3 years or in which the party owns or owned an interest.
+- Leases for property on which the party is receiving or has received payments in the last 3 years or in which the party owns or owned an interest.

-- Statements for the last 12 months for all checking and other bank accounts, including those held in the party’s name individually, jointly with any other person or entity, as trustee or guardian for a party or a minor or adult dependent child, or in someone else’s name on the party’s behalf.
+- Statements for the last 12 months for all checking and other bank accounts.
+Accounts include held in the party’s name individually, jointly with any other person or entity, as trustee or guardian for a party or a minor or adult dependent child, or in someone else’s name on the party’s behalf.

-- All brokerage account statements held within the last 12 months.
+- Brokerage account statements held within the last 12 months.

 - The most recent statement and statements for the past 12 months for any virtual currency transactions in which the party participated or holds an interest.

-- The declarations page, the last periodic statement, statements for the past 12 months, and the certificate for all life insurance policies insuring the party’s life, whether group insurance or otherwise.
+- The declarations page, the last periodic statement, statements for the past 12 months.
+Include the certificate for all life insurance policies insuring the party’s life.

-- All current health and dental insurance cards covering the parties or their dependent children.
+- Current health and dental insurance cards covering the parties or their dependent children.

 - If the party has an ownership or interest in a corporation, partnership, or trust, corporate, partnership, and trust tax returns for the last 3 tax years.

-- All promissory notes evidencing debt for the last 24 months, whether since paid or not, all credit card and charge account statements.
+- Promissory notes evidencing debt for the last 24 months, whether since paid or not, all credit card and charge account statements.

 - Present lease agreements.

-- All written premarital or marital agreements (or domestic partnership agreements) entered into at any time between the parties.
+- Written premarital or marital agreements (or domestic partnership agreements) entered into at any time between the parties.